OldSchoolMinecraft/LoginPass/README.md

 ## What does it do?

-Bypass /login on your server via [MCLegacy](https://mclegacy.net/auth).
-Once players link their account, they only have to press one button to authenticate themselves and play!
+Bypass /login on your server.

+Once players link their account, they only have to press one button on [MCLegacy](https://mclegacy.net/auth) to authenticate themselves and play!

 ## Supported Authentication Plugins
 - AuthMe